1Solon/obsidian/College/Research Design/Research Design Lecture 2.md

 * [[What is a Literature Review]] (Same as Scientific Research and Literature)
 * [[Literature Survey]] (again, same)
 * "It is important to determine a list of words which relate to the same concept"
+* Commentary on how to search for things online, etc, etc
 *